waqarsqureshi/camera_simulation/README.md

-# A copy modified from learnopengl.com
+# A code for simulating aerial camera movements around a 3D object.
+The reference code is taken from learnopengl.com
 Modified sample code from learnopengl to simulate a camera movement around a 3D Object.
 The rendering is captured and images through rendering is captured by opencv to process frames.
 The dlib library is used for face landmarks detection.

 ## Windows building